AndyNolan/NMMAPI/README.md

 ## Command legend & documentation

 This table corresponds to the most recent REST API endpoints in Nerdio Manager for MSP, in alphabetical order, along with the PowerShell cmdlet to utilize that endpoint and whether or not this is implemented yet in the PowerShell module.
+Explicit documentation for each of these commands are in progress, and while most are self-explanatory, some are a little more awkward.

 **REST Method**|**PowerShell Command**|**Implemented**|**ETA**
 :-----:|:-----:|:-----:|:-----: